5/6 night stay in beautiful village.

 Responsibilities & Pets

-We could possibly be flexible with dates as have a friend who could bridge any gaps at the beginning or the end.
-Our priority is our dog and her well being.
-She is getting very frail and we need to know we have the right people to care for her if she takes a turn for the worse.
-Depending on how stiff and breathless she is she can manage a couple of short walks around the garden/field a day.
-Somehow she always manages to get to our local pub where she gets a treat from the landlady.
+This is all very last minute, but we are hoping to find someone who is fairly local who would prefer a very sedate quiet housesit.
+Our dog is getting very frail and we need to know we have the right people to care for her if she takes a turn for the worse.
+Depending on how stiff and breathless she is she can manage a short walk around the field, but usually it is just a potter around the garden.
 She needs feeding twice a day and has her medication with her breakfast and just a paracetamol with her supper.
-If you want to explore the surrounding area, the best time to do this is in the morning when the medication makes her rather sleepy, and she can be left for a few hours.
 She has normally put herself to bed (in the kitchen) by 9.00pm.
 Our neighbours are always on hand to help if needed.
 Once a day the fish in the garden pond will need a handful of food.